StanfordBioinformatics/loom/deploy/README.md

-# Deploying xppf clusters using elasticluster
+# Deploying XPPF clusters using elasticluster

 In general, we follow these instructions for setting up elasticluster: http://googlegenomics.readthedocs.org/en/latest/use_cases/setup_gridengine_cluster_on_compute_engine/#install-elasticluster-on-your-workstation-laptop